gridxdev/bluegrid-docs/Writerside/topics/Shapes/Symbol-tools.md

 # Symbol tools

-<card-summary>Dynamic counting symbols of any shapes</card-summary>
+<card-summary>Customizable counting symbols, made from any shapes</card-summary>

 ## Count with symbol